SEI-R-4-26/Installfest_Mac/README.md

 Open VS Code by typing `code` at the terminal.

-Type `Command-P` and type `settings.json` to open the settings.json config file.
+Type `Command + comma` and click the double curly braces on the top right to open the settings.json config file.

 Copy and paste the options from the following gist and save: